Hello Node Operator!

 By running your own node, you have direct access to the evolving state of the network, without having to rely on third parties.
 This increases privacy and security, reduces reliance on external servers, and helps balance load distribution.
 By running a node, you also directly contribute to the security and decentralization of the whole network.

 Flow multirole architecture makes it more scalable and provides several node types that you as a node operator can pick and choose from.

 Which node should you run?

 The different types of nodes are described here.
 As node operator, you can choose to run any of the different types of node that best fits your needs.

-The observer node is one of the easiest node to spin up and can be run by Dapp developers who need the latest block data available locally e.g. a wallet application that needs to track the latest block ID and height.
+The light node is one of the easiest nodes to spin up and can be run by Dapp developers who need the latest block data available locally, e.g. a wallet application that needs to track the latest block ID and height.
 In addition to supporting dapps, an observer node can also be run by access node operators who want to scale their access nodes' endpoints.
 Access node operators can spin up geographically dispersed observer nodes which can talk to their staked access nodes and to each other.

 The observer node is not staked but still provides the same API as the access node.

-To run an observer node, follow this guide.
+To run a light node, follow this guide

 If you want local access to the protocol state data (blocks, collections, transactions) and do not want to use one of the community access nodes you can run an access node.
 Dapp developers, chain explorers, chain analytics etc. who want exclusive access to chain data and not be subject to the rate-limits on the community access node can choose to run an access node.